|CS112: Introduction to Computer Programming|

 Under no circumstances will the professor or GTA reveal more than three lines of code at a time during office hours.
 Students must make significant, individual effort on all projects before coming to see a GTA/professor.
 Waiting until the last minute, in the expectations that the entire project will be explained in one office hours session, is not feasible.

-Office hours are often crowded - do not rely on them for last minute help, as we cannot guarantee that we will be able to spend significant time with every student.
+Office hours are often crowded just before deadlines - do not rely on them for last minute help, as we cannot guarantee that we will be able to spend significant time with every student.
 Use the discussion board instead for posting questions.

 Students are encouraged to use the discussion board, Piazza, to ask and answer questions.
 Responses to questions can be expected within 24 hours, and often times much sooner (within two hours or less during the day).